lawrenceforyou/nginx-config/README.md

 The access logs will show something like:

     ::ffff:127.0.0.1 - dash [25/May/2017:12:17:47 +0100] "PUT /dash-auth/test.txt HTTP/1.1" 204 25 "-" "curl/7.29.0"
-/Ngin

-With the publishing process protected by a password, you will want to comment out the /dash section of the NGINX web configuration file in order to disable the unprotected folder which is writable by anybody.
+With the publishing process protected by a password, you will want to comment out the /dash section of the NGINX web configuration file in order to disable the unprotected folder (which is otherwise writable by anybody).

 ### Stream Trancoding

+You can test stream transcoding by using FFMPEG with a sample video file.

+    $ ffmpeg -re -i samsung_UHD_demo_3Iceland.mp4 -vcodec libx264 -acodec libfaac -f flv rtmp://10.49.206.54/dash/test_TB

+This will start delivering video to the RTMP server.
+If you stop the publishing process with ctrl-C, you should see a message similar to the one below in the /var/log/nginx/access.log file:

+    10.49.206.54 [25/May/2017:12:39:05 +0100] PUBLISH "dash" "test_TB" "" - 602675 409 "" "FMLE/3.0 (compatible; Lavf56.25" (7s)